No, that’s not a typo. Read this first.

 After he left I was able to put together a teaser image of what it will look like:

 I also wanted to pre-make the image so I don’t have to worry about moving text boxes around every time I go to do a video.
+What I mean by that is the Facebook live logo, sponsored by text, and sponsor logo are combined into one file/photo.

 This was literally the only benefit of their $500 sponsorship.
 Their logo in on every Facebook Live we do for ribbon cuttings in a calendar year.
+(I also tag their Facebook page at the end of the post.)

 I plan to also do other Facebook Lives where we can promote other event sponsors or members, but it’s not a part of this sponsor’s package.